Go on the fishing trip of your lifetime.

 BEST TIDES FOR WAHOO

 Wahoo are sight feeders, so they rely on clean water when hunting their prey.
 When targeting wahoo around Alphonse Atoll, it is best to fish as close to high tide as possible.
 We would suggest the last 3 hours of the pushing tide or the first 2 hours of the dropping tide.
-Wahoo isn’t really affected by wind and swell directions, but when hunting for them, we hug the main edge of the drop-off where the pushing tide hits the wall and creates an upwelling.
+Wahoo aren’t really affected by wind and swell directions, but when hunting for them, we hug the main edge of the drop-off where the pushing tide hits the wall and creates an upwelling.
 Current lines are a good indicator of this.
-Wahoo isn’t afraid of strong currents and will often hold in the current waiting for baitfish to come to them.
+Wahoo aren’t afraid of strong currents and will often hold in the current waiting for baitfish to come to them.

 MAKING THE CATCH

-Targeting wahoo on fly is done with hookless lures (teasers) trolled behind the boat at between 6 and 8 knots.
+Targeting wahoo on fly is done with hookless lures (teasers) trolled behind the boat at between 4 and 6 knots.
 When a wahoo or pack of wahoo raise up into the spread, make your cast immediately as they don’t often hang around.
 They normally hit the lures and leave, but if you can get the fly out there in time, you are going to be in for the time of your life.
 Once the fly is in the water, the teasers are removed and it’s time to “pop the fly”.
 This is a long strip in order to get the popping head to form a bubble trail and attract the attention of the wahoo.
 They will often take the fly as it is popped.
 Wahoo can be very aggressive on the eat and sometimes go airborne.
 Once hooked, the first run is usually the longest and fastest of them all, the fish will settle after.
 It happens very quickly which is why it is so exciting to target wahoo on fly.

 Read more about the wahoo below straight from our experts READ MORE